 Glucosamine sulfate is the most researched salt of glucosamine though it typically costs a little more than the others.
 For those that have diabetes or are just concerned about the potential effects of glucosamine on their blood sugar levels, a recent review article was published in the journal, Diabetes/Metabolism research and reviews .

-As some brief background, there’s been some theoretical concerns that supplementing with glucosamine could have an impact on your blood sugar levels.
+As some brief background, there have been some theoretical concerns that supplementing with glucosamine could have an impact on your blood sugar levels.
 The reason for this is that glucosamine itself is an amino sugar.

 Glucosamine and Blood Sugar?